 While Jan was visiting we traveled by bus from Medellin to Salento.
-This is a well known coffee town in Quindio, from where you can visit El Valle del Cocora.
+This is a well known coffee town in Quindio where you can visit El Valle del Cocora.
 This is an amazing valley and a must-see when you go to the Eje Cafetero (coffee region) of Colombia.
 It is a great place to hike and admire the surrounding Andean mountains.
 In this place you will find the Palma de Cera (wax palm), an important Colombian symbol.

-I ended my first month in Colombia with a quick visit to my home city.
-Medellin continues to be an amazing, vibrant, beautiful, and innovative city.
+I ended my first month in Colombia with a quick visit to Medellin.
+It continues to be an amazing, vibrant, beautiful, and innovative city.
 Most of my time there was spent seeing family, visiting shopping malls (which is still a big thing here), and eating in wonderful restaurants.

 After spending a couple of months in Antioquia, it was time for me to go out on my own and begin my solo adventure.
 My next stop was the capital, Bogota.
 I wanted to see my cousins Cata and Juanfer and finally meet their families.
 I had not seen Juanfer since I was a teenager and had not met his wife or kids.
 And it had been well over five years since I spent any time with Cata and her husband, and had not met their kids.
 Both families live outside Bogota in the beautiful green hilly country-side areas of Chia and Cajica.
 My cousins took turns taking me to see the highlights of the city like Barrio de La Candelaria- the colonial and historical part of the city center, Monserrate, the highest mount in the city from where you can get a spectacular view of the Bogota savanna, Andres Carne de Res- a wonderful restaurant with tons of different Colombian dishes and folklore, and Zipaquira- a town known for its cathedral built inside a salt mine.